GuidoBaijense/GuidoBaijense.github.io/_posts/2024-06-27-fixing-my-own-environment-pt3-maester-dev.md

 }
 ```

-The second one is regarding the setting that allows users to request admin consent for adding permissions to apps that the user does not have the permission for itselfs.
+The second one is regarding the setting that allows users to request admin consent for adding permissions to apps that the user does not have the permission for itself.
 In some organizations I advise to keep this setting disabled as they will probably never look into this requests and the requester will also forget about it in a few days.
 No permission is safer that too many permissions, right?
 If users really want access or need it, they will find a way to contact the admins and it will get fixed.

 The easiest way to change this setting is in the portal, as with graph it is kinda hard to do.
 [Portal link to Admin Consent Settings.](https://portal.azure.com/#view/Microsoft_AAD_IAM/ConsentPoliciesMenuBlade/~/AdminConsentSettings)